Worth Feeling

 But not all emotions are the same

-The difficulty is that protective emotions can become reflexive, originating in contexts where they made complete sense, but following you into new ones where they no longer help you get what you truly need.
-You might find yourself getting angry when what you actually feel is hurt.
-Shutting down when you most need connection.
-Keeping everything together on the outside while something quietly aches underneath.
+The difficulty is that protective emotions can become reflexive.
+They originate in contexts where they made complete sense, but follow you into new ones where they no longer help you get what you truly need.
+You might notice this in moments like these:

 Then there are emotions that have become more enduring—so woven into how you see yourself and the world that they shape your overall experience.
 A persistent feeling of not being enough.
 A sense of being fundamentally alone, even in the company of others.
 These aren't passing responses to situations—they function more like a lens, shaped by accumulated experience, through which everything else gets filtered.

-They can be the hardest to name precisely because they feel so much like just...the way things are.
+They can be the hardest to name precisely because they feel so much like just... the way things are.

 Why this matters